PejLab/Pantry/docs/index.rst

 1. Run the included test data
 -----------------------------

 This will require installation of all programs used in the snakefiles. `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ is recommended for easy installation and management of all these programs.
-A conda environment specification is provided in ``conda_env.yaml``:
+A conda environment specification is provided in ``Project/conda_env.yaml``:

 .. code-block:: shell

-   conda env create -n pantry --file conda_env.yaml conda activate pantry pip3 install -e Pantry
+   conda env create -n pantry --file Project/conda_env.yaml conda activate pantry pip3 install -e Pantry

+The environment can be customized for each project depending on the tools used.
 Once you think you have everything installed, try running on the included test data, which is small:

 .. code-block:: shell